-This project, entitled Co-production of mental health nursing education (COMMUNE), sought to bring together nurse academics and experts by experience to co-produce a module on 'mental health recovery' for undergraduate nursing students.
-This was the first known international project where nurse and EBE educators came together to develop a teaching unit that has the potential to be adapted for use in other universities and countries at pre-registration level.
-Achieving an international consensus on the core components of a learning module in mental health recovery will provide the foundation for a recovery literacy that may not be present in contemporary nursing education.
+The COMMUNE project sought to bring together nurse academics and experts by experience to co-produce a module on 'mental health recovery' for undergraduate nursing students.
+This was the first known international project where nurse academics and EBE educators came together to develop a teaching unit that has the potential to be adapted for use in other universities and countries at pre-registration level.
+Achieving an international consensus on the core components of a learning module in mental health recovery provides the foundation for a recovery literacy that may not be present in contemporary nursing education.